woltapp/memories/README.md

 ## What is garbage collection?

+- Automated way to reclaim one resource: memory
+  - We might still run out of other resources, say, sockets or file descriptors
-- What are root sets, an image + explanation
+- TODO What are root sets, an image + explanation

 ## Basic error cases

 ### Running out of memory

-In order to get the dreaded `java.lang.OutOfMemoryError`, our _working set_
+In order to get the dreaded `java.lang.OutOfMemoryError`, our _working set_ needs to be

 #### Memory Leaks
 - Leak Canary can help identifying leaks with Android